temporalio/documentation/docs/concepts/what-is-a-temporal-cluster.md

 ### Auth

+**Authentication** is the process of verifying users that wish to access your application are actually the users you want accessing it.
-Authorization is the verification of applications and data that a user on your Cluster or application has access to.
+**Authorization** is the verification of applications and data that a user on your Cluster or application has access to.

+Temporal has several authentication protocols that can be set to restrict access to your data.
+These protocols address three different areas: servers, client connections, and users.

+Server attacks can be prevented by specifying the `serverName` in the `client` section of your mTLS configuration.
+This can be done for both `frontend` and `internode` endpoints.

+Client connections can be restricted to certain endpoints by requiring certificates from a specific Certificate Authority (CA).
+Modify the `clientCaFiles`/ `clientCaData` and `requireClientAuth` properties in the `internode` and `frontend` sections of the mTLS configuration.

+User access can be restricted through extensibility points and plugins.
+When implemented, the `frontend` invokes the plugin before executing the requested operation.

-Temporal offers two plugin interfaces for implementing API call authorization.
+Temporal offers two plugin interfaces for API call authentication and authorization.

 - [`ClaimMapper`](/clusters/how-to-use-claimmapper)

 - [`Authorizer`](/clusters/how-to-use-authorizer)

 The logic of both plugins can be customized to fit a variety of use cases.
 When provided, the front-end will invoke the implementation of the plugins before running the requested operation.

-Details about configuring the ClaimMapper plugin can be found in our [ClaimMapper guide](/clusters/how-to-use-claimmapper).

-For more information about the Authorizer plugin, refer to our [Authorizer setup guide](/clusters/how-to-use-authorizer).